What Are the Best Mood Stabilizer Drugs for Bipolar Disorder?

 Also, be aware that some mood stabilizers may interact with other medications.
 For example, lithium cannot be taken with Ibuprofen because of the risk of lithium toxicity.
 Always check the medication label or talk to your pharmacist to learn the side effects and potential drug interactions.

-Here are the most frequently asked questions that people have about bipolar mood stabilizers.
+Here are the most frequently asked questions that people have about bipolar mood stabilizer medications.

 What are the best mood stabilizers for bipolar depression?